mozilla-metrics/bagheera/README.md

 ### REST Request Format ###

 Bagheera takes POST data on _/submit/mymapname/unique-id_.
 Depending on how _mymapname_ is configured in the Hazelcast configuration file, it may write to different sources.
 That is explained further below.

+Here's a quick rundown of HTTP return codes that Bagheera could send back (this isn't comprehensive but rather the most common ones):

+* 204 No Content - returned if everything was submitted successfully
+* 406 Not Acceptable - returned if the POST failed validation in some manner

 ### Hazelcast HBaseMapStore Configuration ###